zeittresor/style_going_wild/README.md

 Changelog

+03.11.2025

+- Added a "how it works" to the description of the project.

 25.10.2025

 - Added function to remove duplicated lines and empty lines with the "correct lines" option in the output files